byu-oit/UAPI-Specification/University API Specification.md

 ## 5.0 Sub-resources, Field\_sets, and Contexts

 Access to individual sub-resources is accomplished by adding the desired sub-resource name and an optional identifier to the URL of the top level resource.
 There are cases where access to more than one sub-resource in a single request is necessary or desirable.
-The UAPI standard provides two query string parameters to make accessing multiple sub-resources in one call possible: `field_sets` and `contexts`.
+The UAPI standard provides two query string parameters to this possible: `field_sets` and `contexts`.

 ### 5.1 Field\_sets

-Field\_sets are merely a convenient way to request and represent multiple sub-resources in the same request to a top level resource.
+Field\_sets are merely a convenient way to request and represent multiple sub-resources in a single request to a top level resource.
 The names of field\_sets and sub-resources must be the same.
 If an API supports sub-resources it must also support field\_sets.

 #### 5.1.1 Field\_sets Metadata